YaLTeR/BunnymodXT-Injector/README.md

 BunnymodXT-Injector
 ===================

 A small simple injector for Bunnymod XT.
 Injects **BunnymodXT.dll** from the directory where the injector is located.
+Also injects `bxt_rs.dll` if it's present when using the Game start way.

 # How to use

-1. Make sure you have the [VS 2015 Redistributables (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed.
-2. Get a Bunnymod XT DLL from [here](https://github.com/YaLTeR/BunnymodXT/releases).
+1. Get a Bunnymod XT DLL from [here](https://github.com/YaLTeR/BunnymodXT/releases).
-3. Place it into the same folder as the injector.
+1. Place it into the same folder as the injector.

 ### Standard way
 1. Run the game.